-Trump ousts White House staffer who testified against him in impeachment: lawyer
+Trump ousts two officials who testified against him in impeachment

-WASHINGTON/NEW YORK (Reuters) - The Trump administration on Friday removed Army Lieutenant Colonel Alexander Vindman from his position as the White House’s top Ukraine expert after he provided damaging testimony about President Donald Trump during the impeachment process, Vindman’s lawyer said.
+WASHINGTON/NEW YORK (Reuters) - Two days after President Donald Trump’s impeachment acquittal, his administration on Friday ousted two officials - Army Lieutenant Colonel Alexander Vindman and U.S. Ambassador to the European Union Gordon Sondland - who provided damaging testimony about Trump in Democratic-led congressional hearings.

+Sondland issued a statement saying he would be removed from his post hours after Vindman’s lawyer announced that the military officer - the White House’s top Ukraine expert - was being removed from his National Security Council job.

-Vindman was escorted out of the White House where he had worked on the National Security Council (NSC), lawyer David Pressman said in a statement, adding that the move was retribution for Vindman’s testimony.
+Vindman, a Ukraine-born U.S. citizen and decorated Iraq war combat veteran, was escorted out of the White House, his lawyer David Pressman said in a statement, adding that the move was retribution for Vindman’s testimony.
+Michael Volkov, who represented Vindman when he testified in the impeachment inquiry, said Vindman’s twin brother, Yevgeny Vindman, was escorted off the White House grounds at the same time.

 “There is no question in the mind of any American why this man’s job is over, why this country now has one less soldier serving it at the White House.
-LTC Vindman was asked to leave for telling the truth,” Pressman said.
+LTC Vindman was asked to leave for telling the truth,” Pressman said, using shorthand for Vindman military rank.

+Sondland, a wealthy Oregon hotelier, was a Trump political donor before being named by the president to his ambassador post.
+In his statement, he said he was advised that Trump “intends to recall me effective immediately” from his job.

+“I am grateful to President Trump for having given me the opportunity to serve, to Secretary Pompeo for his consistent support, and to the exceptional and dedicated professionals at the U.S. Mission to the European Union,” he said, referring to Secretary of State Mike Pompeo.

+Vindman and Sondland both testified in the House of Representatives impeachment inquiry that led to Trump becoming only the third U.S. president to be impeached.
+The Senate, controlled by Trump’s fellow Republicans, acquitted him on Wednesday of charges of abuse of power and obstruction of justice, keeping him in office.

-Vindman testified to the House of Representatives impeachment inquiry in November that Trump made an improper demand of Ukrainian President Volodymyr Zelensky in a July phone call that became the centerpiece of the probe of the Republican president.
+Vindman in November testified that Trump made an improper demand of Ukrainian President Volodymyr Zelenskiy in a July 25 phone call that became the focus of the inquiry.
+Vindman said that “I couldn’t believe what I was hearing” in the phone call.

-Vindman told a Democratic-run committee “I couldn’t believe what I was hearing” in the phone call.
-Trump asked Zelensky to launch investigations into both Democratic rival Joe Biden and a widely debunked conspiracy theory that Ukraine, not Russia, was behind meddling in the 2016 U.S. presidential election.
+Trump asked Zelenskiy to launch investigations into both Democratic rival Joe Biden and a discredited theory beneficial to Russia that Ukraine colluded with Democrats to harm Trump in the 2016 U.S. presidential election.

-In that appearance, Vindman also downplayed concerns that he would suffer payback for speaking out.
+During that appearance, Vindman downplayed concerns that he would suffer payback for speaking out.
 “I will be fine for telling the truth,” he said.

+Yevgeny Vindman, also an Army lieutenant colonel, worked for the NSC as a lawyer.
+An Army spokesperson said both brothers had been reassigned to the Army, but declined to provide further information “out of respect for their privacy.”

+A lawyer for Yevgeny Vindman did not immediately respond to a request for comment.

 A spokesman for the NSC declined to comment.